-Some have suggested that Barnett began killing prostitutes in an attempt to deter Mary from returning to the streets, but this is pure conjecture.
+Some have suggested that Barnett began killing prostitutes to deter Mary from returning to the streets, but this is pure conjecture.
 They did on 30 October, however, have a furious row at 13 Miller's Court that was heard by the neighbours, some of whom were to say that they thought it had turned violent.
+Barnett later stormed out.

 It has been suggested that Mary was murdered in such a frenzied and vile way that the attack could only have been carried out by a spurned lover.
-The manner in which the face was so horribly disfigured also indicates a desire on the part of the murderer to destroy any trace of attractiveness in his victim, and Mary was known to be very pretty indeed.
+The way her face was so horribly disfigured also indicates a desire on the part of the murderer to destroy any trace of attractiveness in his victim, and Mary was known to be very pretty, indeed.